romelatg/ai-job-market-assistant/README.md

 SQL questions are checked against hand-written reference queries.
 Text questions are checked against facts I verified in the original postings.

-The one failure: [explain what the time zone check showed, e.g. "the search missed the passage in the Azumo posting about US time zones" or "the expected answer was wrong: no posting mentions time zones, and an earlier chatbot answer had made it up"].
+The one failure was a text-search question about US time zones.
+I'm checking whether the search missed the relevant passage or the expected answer itself was wrong

 Full results: [`eval_results_20260925_1659.csv`](eval_results_20260925_1659.csv)